Currency, timezone, language, and the practical details you'll want before clearing customs in Japan.

 Japan uses the Japanese Yen (¥).
 Despite being a tech-forward country, cash remains king for many transactions.
 ATMs at 7-Eleven and Japan Post accept international cards.
 Credit cards work at hotels and larger stores but many restaurants and shops are cash-only.

 US and Canadian plugs fit Japanese outlets (Type A/B).
 The lower voltage (100V vs 120V) rarely causes issues with modern electronics.
-Check your device's power adapter - if it says '100-240V', you're set.
-Hair dryers and curling irons may underperform.
+Check your device's power adapter — if it says '100-240V', you're set.
+Hair dryers may produce slightly less heat but generally work.
+For travelers from 220-240V countries: your single-voltage appliances will NOT function properly on Japan's 100V power.

 Police: 110.
 Fire/Ambulance: 119.
 The emergency number 110 has English support in major cities.
 Save your embassy's number.
 Japan is extremely safe, but know these numbers.